-So it’s been a few years since I’ve had a solid travel experience (I was in India/Nepal for 60 days 2 years ago).
+It’s been a few years since I’ve had a solid travel experience (I was in India/Nepal for 60 days).

 This time in Central America.